 Doc: VLT-MAN-ESO-14650-4840

-ESO X-Shooter Pipeline User Manual Issue: Issue 12.0
+Issue: Issue 3.7.7

-LOU A bhotter i penne eser manaar Date: Date
+Date: Date

-Page: 21 of 138
+Page: 25 of 186

-Figure 5.3.3: The "Select Datasets" pop-up window.
+Figure 5.3: The "Select Datasets" pop-up window.
 On purpose the demo includes an incomplete (grey) DataSet.

-7. The Data Set Chooser actor will be highlighted next and will display a "Select Datasets" window (see Figure 5.3.3) that lists the DataSets along with the values of a selection of useful header keywords, namely the object name, X-shooter arm, observing mode (SLOT/IFU), observing technique (STARE/NODDING/OFFSET), detector read mode (for UVB/VIS detectors only), slit widths (INS.OPTI. <num>.NAME for num=3/4/5 corresponding to UVB/VIS/NIR, respectively), exposure time, DIT (defined for NIR data only), and OB number.
+- 5. Click the button to start the workflow - 6.
+The workflow will highlight the Data Organiser actor which recursively scans the raw data directory (specified by the parameter RAWDATA_DIR under "Setup Directories" in the workflow canvas) and constructs the DataSets.
+Note that the calibration and reference data must be present either in RAWDATA_DIR or in CALIB_DATA_DIR, otherwise DataSets may be incomplete and cannot be processed. - 7.
+The Data Set Chooser actor will be highlighted next and will display a "Select Datasets" window (see Figure 5.3) that lists the DataSets along with the values of a selection of useful header keywords, namely the object name, X-shooter arm, observing mode (SLOT/IFU), observing technique (STARE/NODDING/OFFSET), detector read mode (for UVB/VIS detectors only), slit widths (INS.OPTI.<num>.NAME for num=3/4/5 corresponding to UVB/VIS/NIR, respectively), exposure time, DIT (defined for NIR data only), and OB number.
 The first column consists of a set of tick boxes which allow the user to select the DataSets to be processed, and by default all DataSets are selected.